Retail Arbitrage – What you should know

 How SourceMogul can help

 If you’re interested in getting started with online arbitrage, SourceMogul’s software can help you navigate a seemingly unending choice of products and narrow it down to what works.
 We have a large database of over 100 retailers, and quickly growing, and we keep on top of any restrictions, limiting the possibility of accidentally purchasing counterfeit products or reselling a restricted brand.
-For more information on this subject, read about brand restrictions here [insert link to brand restrictions piece].
+For more information on this subject, read about brand restrictions here.
 We also calculate your ROI for you, as well as tracking the popularity of a given product, maximising your earning potential and saving you valuable time.

 For any queries, feel free to contact us.
 If you’re ready to get started as an online arbitrageur, try SourceMogul today.